sonatype-nexus-community/iq-fortify-parser/README.md

 ## Structure

  The integration bundle is composed of 2 parts:
-1. an integration service (source code in `sonatype-fortify-integration`), which is a Spring Boot web application to export scan data from Nexus IQ to local data files,
+1. an integration service (source code in `sonatype-fortify-integration`), which is a Spring Boot web application to export scan data from Nexus IQ to local data files then upload these files to SSC,
-2. a SSC plugin (source code in `sonatype-plugin`) to import the data failes into Fortify Software Security Center
+2. a SSC parser plugin (source code in `sonatype-plugin`) to parse the data when uploaded into Fortify Software Security Center

 ### INSTALLING THE PARSER
 - SSC version 18.20 supports plugin installation through the plugin management UI (Administration > Plugins).